oxalica/ghoti-shell/README.md

   ghoti runs the above script without any buffering.

 - We are less eager to use UNIX features in implementation.
 So it's relatively easy to support Windows.

-  Nevertheless, it does not currently support Windows.
+Regardless, we do not currently support Windows.

 ## Why not fork and/or contribute upstream?